ShenoudaMikhael/simple_shell/README.md

 The shell is a computer program that provides a command-line interface for users to interact with the operating system.
 It allows users to execute commands, manage files, and automate tasks.

+Simple shells are often used by developers and system administrators for scripting tasks.
+They can also be used by users who want a more powerful and flexible way to interact with their operating system.

 ## ./hsh

 ```c